-Another beach further from the capital of the island is Livadi, about 48 km away.
+Another beach further from the island’s capital is Livadi, about 48 km away.
 This long, fine sand beach offers some organization in one area of the coast, but some other portions of Livadi remain wild and perfect for a solitary time by the sea.

 This Ikarian beach is located in the village of Karavostamo, 31 km from Agios Kirykos.
 This long beach mixes sand and pebbles and beautiful transparent waters.

 The beach is also close to the Springs of Hallika, which can be visited on the same day just by traveling for a few minutes off the main road.

 Armenistis is a fishing village and a picturesque town featuring one of the most popular beaches on the island.
-Surrounded by the dramatic architecture of the Aegean, the village is about 50 km from the capital of Ikaria.
+Surrounded by the dramatic architecture of the Aegean, the town is about 50 km from the capital of Ikaria.

-Perfect place for families with kids, the beach is protected from strong winds, and the relatively shallow waters make it an ideal destination for young swimmers.
+A perfect place for families with kids, the beach is protected from strong winds, and the relatively shallow waters make it an ideal destination for young swimmers.
 The golden, sandy beach is well organized, featuring every comfort and amenity for a pleasant day along the water.
-The place can get quite crowded yet still manages to remain unspoiled and clean.
+The place can get quite crowded yet remains unspoiled and clean.

 In the area, it’s possible to visit a pinewood and the picturesque harbor of Armenistis.
-The village is a great holiday destination featuring clean, sandy beaches and waters, mini markets and convenience stores, souvenir shops, hotels, car and bike rental agencies, traditional tavernas, and bars.
+The village is a great holiday destination featuring clean, sandy beaches and waters, mini markets and convenience stores, souvenir shops, hotels, car, bike rental agencies, traditional tavernas, and bars.